 Optional: Create a TIN of the Points and Breaklines

 To assess your work and ensure a good surface creation, ensure both your Point Grid and all your Breakline project items are enabled.
-Then select the boundary and click on Triangulate Within (in the HOME tab).
+Then select the boundary and click on Traingulate Within (in the HOME tab).

 You can also further enhance the detail of your surface using a special tool exclusive to Virtual Surveyor called Auto-Flip Edges.
 There is no change to the amount of data used, the appropriate triangle edges are flipped to align with the breaks on the slopes.